20k/crapmud_documentation/README.md

 The section in <<<>>> repeats fully.
 The section in \<\> is unbounded and may contain any number of entries (ie num channels in this case)

-The server sends no response for a "client_chat " command.
+The server sends no response for a "client_chat " command if you use the websocket endpoint.
 Responses from the server should be stashed in a file somewhere, and reloaded next script run

+#### Experimental

+There is an experimental client_poll_json mode.
+Responses to client_poll_json are in the format "chat_api_json JSON".
+The JSON format is: {"channels":[channel_list], "data":[{"channel":channel, "text":raw_chat_string}]}, where array items may repeat indefinitely

 ## SCRIPTING